amandamurrizi/CS326-Semester-Project/README.md

 Abigail

-Amanda : Project Manager
+<ins>**Amanda : Project Manager**</ins>
 - Defines the project scope and objectives
 - Helps manage and fix issues as they arise, main point of contact for group members
 - Facilitates communication between team members

+_Issues to Work On:_
+1. UI design for an academic To-Do list on the website
+2. Data structures necessary for the To-Do list
+3. Team role introduction

-Yana : Liason
+<ins>**Yana : Liason**</ins>
 - Coordinating questions with professor/TAs/UCAs and communicating information with all group members
 - Working on implementing a Sleep Tracker
 - Working alongside Hassan to implement all other features for the health aspect of our application

-Hassan : Production Quality
+<ins>**Hassan : Production Quality**</ins>
 - Leading the initiative and taking charge of implementing the Achievement Completion and Reward System.
 - Ensures the final product meets all project requirements and specifications.
 - Responsible for final debugging and troubleshooting.
 - Works alongside Yana to implement all health-related features in the application.